raae/queen.raae.codes/content/emails-olavea/2022/10/24-backstory-1/index.md

 👋😸🏴‍☠️

 We looked into "my Again Logbook 📕" in my last letter and today I'll start off the backstory of my plugin workbook.
-It's just a start at our ou look at:
+It's just a start and you can start thinking about:

-How writing your own backstory to your skill-builing could be good for your motivation.
-Here is mine.
+How writing your own backstory to your skill-bu ayway.

 ## HOW Jamstack programming used to be illegal back in the good old, OLD times